Sony WH-1000XM4 vs Sony WH-1000XM5

 - Only minor audio quality improvements over XM4

-Sound quality between these models is remarkably similar, with both featuring 40mm drivers and support for LDAC, AAC, and SBC codecs.
-The XM5 offers marginally better clarity in the treble range and slightly tighter bass response, but most listeners would struggle to identify these differences in blind testing.
-Both deliver Sony's signature warm, detailed sound profile that works well across all genres.
+Sound quality?
+Nearly identical.
+Both have 40mm drivers and support LDAC, AAC, and SBC codecs.
+The XM5 has marginally better treble clarity and tighter bass, but most people couldn't tell them apart in blind testing.
+Both deliver that warm, detailed Sony sound that handles any genre well.

-Call quality is where the WH-1000XM5 vs WH-1000XM4 comparison shows more substantial differences.
-The XM5's additional microphones and AI-powered wind noise reduction make it significantly better for voice calls and video conferences.
-If you frequently take calls in noisy environments, this improvement alone might justify the premium.
+Call quality is where the gap widens.
+The XM5's extra microphones and AI-powered wind noise reduction make it far better for calls and video conferences.
+If you're constantly on calls in noisy places, this matters.

-Battery performance remains identical at 30 hours with ANC enabled, though the XM4 offers a better quick-charge ratio (10 minutes for 5 hours vs 3 minutes for 3 hours on the XM5).
-Both include multipoint connectivity, wear detection, and comprehensive app customization through Sony's Headphones Connect app.
+Battery life is identical at 30 hours with ANC on.
+The XM4 has a better quick-charge ratio (10 minutes for 5 hours vs 3 minutes for 3 hours on the XM5).

 Frequently Asked Questions

-Sound quality is nearly identical between both models.
-The XM5 has marginally improved treble clarity and slightly tighter bass response, but these differences are subtle.
-Both use 40mm drivers, support the same codecs (LDAC, AAC, SBC), and deliver Sony's signature warm, detailed sound.
-Your choice shouldn't be based on audio quality alone.
+They're basically the same.
+The XM5 has slightly improved treble clarity and tighter bass, but these are tiny differences.
+Both use 40mm drivers, support the same codecs (LDAC, AAC, SBC), and have that warm, detailed Sony sound.
+Don't make your decision based on audio quality—you'd need trained ears to hear the difference.

 Absolutely.
-The XM4 remains one of the best noise-cancelling headphones available, offering 95% of the XM5's performance at a significantly lower price.
-With its foldable design, excellent battery life, and proven reliability through years of firmware updates, it represents exceptional value for most buyers who don't need the absolute cutting-edge ANC technology.
+The XM4 is still one of the best noise-cancelling headphones available, offering 95% of what the XM5 delivers at a much lower price.
+It folds, has excellent battery life, and has been refined through years of firmware updates.
+Unless you specifically need the latest ANC tech, the XM4 is the smart choice.